apache/spark/docs/sql-migration-guide.md

             yes
           </td>
           <td>
-            no
+            yes
           </td>
           <td>
             For databases, please use the ALTER DATABASE ...
 SET OWNER syntax to modify it.
+For tables, please use the ALTER TABLE ...
+SET OWNER syntax to modify it.
           </td>
         </tr>
         <tr>